ad6398/ad6398/_pages/about.md

   - /about.html
 ---

 I am Amardeep and I love maths, coding and Machine Learning.
 I am pursuing MS in CS + AI at [NYU - Courant](https://cims.nyu.edu/dynamic/).

 I work at the intersection of AI research and engineering challenges.
-Currently, my interests lie in tackling reasoning, alignment, and hallucination issues in large language models (LLMs) across various fields, such as spatio-temporal reasoning, code-switching languages, and multi-modality.
+Currently, my interests lie in tackling reasoning, alignment, and hallucination issues in large language models (LLMs) across various fields, such as Visual question-answering, spatio-temporal reasoning, code-switching languages, and multi-modality.
 Although I specialize in NLP, I consider myself an AI nomad, captivated by any impactful and fascinating AI problem.

-One day, I hope to start a profitable and calm business solving niche AI research problems.
+One day, I want to start a profitable and calm business solving niche AI research problems.

-## Brief timeline

-I was born and raised in India and completed my undergraduate studies in Computer Science at [IIT Dhanbad](https://www.iitism.ac.in/) in 2020.
-Afterward, I worked for three years as an ML engineer at [Instabase](https://instabase.com/) and [Walmart](https://tech.walmart.com/content/walmart-global-tech/en_us.html).
-Currently, I am pursuing an MS in Computer Science with a specialization in AI at [NYU - Courant](https://cims.nyu.edu/dynamic/).

 Outside of my professional interests, I am an adrenaline junkie who loves adventure sports.
 In my free time, I enjoy running 5K races, trekking, hiking, and binge-watching Netflix or anime.